 Your healthcare provider will look at your past health and give you a physical exam.

 You may also need to have tests, including:

 Blood tests.
 These check for infection-fighting cells (antibodies) that mean you have the bacteria.

 Stool culture.
-This looks for any abnormal bacteria in your digestive tract that may cause diarrhea
+This test looks for any abnormal bacteria in your digestive tract that may cause

 Stool antigen test.
-This takes a stool sample to check for the H pylori bacteria.
+This test takes a stool sample to check for the H. pylori bacteria.

 Breath tests.
 These can check if there is any carbon after you swallow a urea pill that has carbon

 molecules.
 If carbon is found that means that H. pylori has made the enzyme urease.